Going all-in netted the Rams a Super Bowl win, but that strategy has yet to pay off for the Seahawks

 The Seahawks also gave up various levels of draft picks to get Carlos Dunlap and Gabe Jackson, which helps explain why they had but three picks in last year’s draft — in the second, fourth and sixth round.

 And little to show for going big.
-They did win the NFC West by going 12-4 in 2020, with Adams recording 9.5 sacks (a record for defensive backs), and Dunlap getting five in eight games to fuel a second-half resurgence of the defense.
-But the Seahawks were ousted in the first round of the playoffs, and followed with a 7-10 season in 2021 in which Adams never got untracked, and the defensive line’s inability to muster a consistent pass rush was one of their undoings.
+They did win the NFC West by going 12-4 in 2020, with Adams recording 9.5 sacks (a record for defensive backs) and Dunlap getting five in eight games to fuel a second-half resurgence of the defense.
+But the Seahawks were ousted in the first round of the playoffs and followed with a 7-10 season in 2021 in which Adams never got untracked, and the defensive line’s inability to muster a consistent pass rush was one of their undoings.

 The Seahawks will tell you that it’s in their DNA to be aggressive every year; perhaps their first losing season since 2011 will motivate them to go even bigger.
 But you’ve got to augment that strategy with effective drafting, and that’s an area the Seahawks have fallen short.
 As mentioned, the Rams have unearthed gems in the draft, much like the Seahawks did when they were building their Super Bowl title team.
 It’s as much a part of L.A.’s Super Bowl path as the free-agent haul.
 But that talent pipeline has not been nearly as prolific in Seattle over the eight years since they last went to the Super Bowl.